-Even in the field of virtual reality, technological innovation does not stop.
+Even in the field of virtual reality, technological innovation and ICT research does not stop.
 What has been done so far and what are the perspectives for the coming years?

 Let’s see what has been done in this field and what the future holds.

 Virtual reality is that set of technologies that help creating a simulated environment within which the user can live an immersive experience composed of interactive virtual data.

 A specification is needed: virtual reality should not be confused with augmented reality, which refers to those technologies that allow to add a range of supplementary multimedia information to reality.

 Returning to the topic of virtual reality, it has to be taken into account how it is spreading more and more in the general public, thanks both to the easiness of access to the devices that allow its use and to the actual use of these technologies, which are being designed with increasingly user-friendly interfaces.

 The potential uses of this technology are many.
 Its fields of application cover:

 Despite the decline experienced during the pandemic, IDC’s forecasts for the future are still very positive.
 According to the research centre, in fact, by the end of the year the trend is set to rise with a considerable annual growth rate.
 It is estimated that by 2024 the distribution of virtual reality devices will exceed 76 million units.